 Financial instruments that potentially expose IUPAC to concentrations of credit and market risk consist primarily of cash equivalents, investments, and subscriptions receivable.
-Cash equivalents and investments are held by Wells Fargo Advisors, and no single investment exceeds ten percent of net assets.
+Cash equivalents and investments are held by BB&T Securities, and one investment exceeds ten percent of net assets (see footnote 2).
 Subscriptions receivable are amounts due from national adhering organizations.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.